rebelsky/sams-assorted-musings-reflections/crashplan-softlinks-2023-05-09.md

 number: 1230
 tags: [Rants](index-rants), technology
 blurb: The second in a series.
-version: 0.1
+version: 1.0
 released: 2023-05-09
-current: 2023-05-07
+current:
 ---
 _Warning: This rant is on technical issues.
-It may not be accessible to all ofmy readers._
+It may not be accessible to all of my readers._

-As you may have learned in [my prior musing](crashplan-dotfiles-2023-05-08), Grinnell is now using CrashPlan to back up staff and faculty laptops.
+As you may have learned in [my prior musing](crashplan-dotfiles-2023-05-08), Grinnell now uses CrashPlan to back up staff and faculty laptops.
 Since I've learned that CrashPlan provides incorrect information about how they handle dot files, that voice in the back of my head wants me to consider other aspects.

 The next issue that came to mind was symbolic links.
 What are symbolic links?
 They are a kind of alias.
 If file `bar` is a symbolic link to `foo`, each time one looks at `bar`, they see the contents of `foo`.
-If `baz` is a symbolic link to directory `qux`, whenever we save files to `baz`, they get saved to `qux`, and vice versa.
+If `baz` is a symbolic link to the directory `qux`, whenever we save files to `baz`, they get saved to `qux`, and vice versa.

 There are lots of reasons to use soft links.
 I'm not getting into most of them here.
 But one reason is particularly relevant: It helps me keep dotfiles private.
 We're told that [CrashPlan doesn't back up the targets of aliases](https://support.code42.com/Incydr/Agent/Configuring/How_to_use_soft_and_hard_links_with_the_Code42_agent).
-If I put files I don't want backed in a directory, and then soft link to them from my main directory, they should work as expected, but not get backed up.
+If I put files I don't want backed up in a directory, and then soft link to them from my primary directory, they should work as expected, but not get backed up.

 Here's what [the documentation](https://support.code42.com/Incydr/Agent/Configuring/How_to_use_soft_and_hard_links_with_the_Code42_agent) says,